priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/SQL/SQL_INTERVIEW_QUESTIONS.md

 ### 4. Explain ACID properties in databases
 **Answer:**
+ACID properties ensure database reliability and data integrity, critical for data engineering systems handling financial, healthcare, or other sensitive data.

-- **Atomicity**: All operations in transaction succeed or fail together
+- **Atomicity**: All operations in a transaction succeed or fail as a single unit ("all or nothing")
-- **Consistency**: Database remains in valid state after transaction
+- **Consistency**: Database transitions from one valid state to another, maintaining all constraints and rules
-- **Isolation**: Concurrent transactions don't interfere with each other
+- **Isolation**: Concurrent transactions execute independently without interfering with each other
-- **Durability**: Committed changes persist even after system failure
+- **Durability**: Once committed, changes persist permanently even after system crashes or power failures

+**Real-world Example**: Bank transfer - debit from account A and credit to account B must both succeed or both fail (atomicity), maintain account balance constraints (consistency), not interfere with other transfers (isolation), and persist after completion (durability).

 ### 5. What's the difference between DELETE, TRUNCATE, and DROP?
 **Answer:**